rhlai/rhlai.github.io/projects/Ninja Jump.md

 To develop this game, Alex, Patima and I all put our heads together to think of a game that would be small enough to be achievable with our limited coding knowledge which resulted in us coming up with the idea to essentially make our own version of doodle jump.
 In the development of the game, Patima and Alex did the bulk of the coding while I was securing assets, cleaning them up, and at the end, bug hunting and fixing any that I could find.

+<h2 id="What I Learned">What I Learned</h2>

+In the course of developing this project, I was able to improve my teamwork skills aswell as learn about editting images with GIMP aswell as learning more about the Java coding language.

 Source: <a href="https://github.com/patimapoochai/Project3"><i class="large github icon "></i>patimapoochai/Project3</a>